What’s New

 A cleaner builder layout

-Builder with the redesigned chrome: slim topbar showing avatar + NodumForms logo on the left, breadcrumb (My forms / form name with a dropdown chevron), a centred Build pill with a comments count, then undo / redo / style / Published button / collaborators / settings / more on the right.
+Builder with the redesigned chrome: slim topbar showing avatar + NodumForms logo on the left, breadcrumb (My forms / form name with a dropdown chevron), a centred Build / Responses pill with a response count, then undo / redo / style / Published button / collaborators / settings / more on the right.
 Left sidebar shows the new Blocks / Notifications / Search tabs and the block library grouped by category, with “+ New Form” pinned to the bottom.

 The left sidebar gets new tabs — Blocks, Notifications, Search — and the block library is grouped into Text inputs, Choices, Contact info, and more. + New Form is pinned to the bottom for quick reach.